 How to Stay Safe in Varna

 Varna is a very safe city.
-Petty crime like pickpocketing is the most common danger you’ll face, but even those incidents are rare.
+Violent crime is rare here so petty crime like pickpocketing is the most common danger you’ll face (but even those incidents are rare).
 Nevertheless, always keep your valuables secure and out of sight just to be safe.

 Don’t leave your valuables unattended at the beach as theft there can occur (especially during the summer).